 The Special Criminal Court is only used for a limited number of cases.
 This court sits with three judges and no jury.
-The rules of evidence that apply in proceedings before the Special Criminal Court are the same as those applicable to trials in the Central Criminal Court for any cases which originated in the High Court and cases from both the District and Circuit Courts.
-It sits in the Four Courts in Dublin.
-The Court normally consists of three judges; this is when there are procedural appeals or cases not involving major legal questions for the Court.
+The rules of evidence that apply in proceedings before the Special Criminal Court are the same as those applicable to trials in the Central Criminal Court.